Dyrits/PYTHON-MISCPROJECTS/sudokusolver/README.md

 Dylan J. Gerrits

 ### Notes:
-This is the first project (which was made 3 days after I started to learn Python 3 as my first programming language).
-I wanted to do it without using Numpy.
+This is the first project in Python (which was made 3 days after I started to learn Python 3 as my first programming language).
+I wanted to do it without using any external libraries.